gazebosim/sdf_tutorials/pose_frame_semantics/proposal.md

 From outside of a given model, the "external implicit model frame" can be referenced using the model's specified name.

-As of `libsdformat 9.3`, nested models have an "external implicit model frame" that can be referenced by sibling frames, but the contents of a nested model can only be referenced from within the nested model.
+Per Amendment 1, in`libsdformat 9.3` nested models have an "external implicit model frame" that can be referenced by sibling frames, but the contents of a nested model can only be referenced from within the nested model.